bowtieworks/deployment-tools/scripts/lxd/README.md

 # Bowtie LXD Deployment

-Steps for deploying a Bowtie controller on LXD.
+Steps for deploying a Bowtie Controller on an LXD environment.

-## Setup Process
+## Setup process

-### 1. Prepare the LXD Environment
+### 1. Prepare the LXD environment

 ```bash
 # Update the system